 Kenpachi Zaraki is this too.
 He doesn't care about anyone except Yachiru.
 The only thing he wants to do is fight.

 Tiger & Bunny is built around the idea of superheroes as corporate-sponsored celebrities, but at the beginning, Barnaby is the most blatant textbook example.
 The other heroes subvert this to certain degrees in that they genuinely want to help others.
+Even Barnaby has a deeper motive besides fame and fortune namely taking revenge on his parents' killer.

 Rurouni Kenshin Saitou claims that he is this, stating he's only taking out Shishio because "he happens to be on the opposite side".
 While he is motivated by his personal justice, he's not always willing to help Kenshin and his group.

 Ratman features these in spades.
 In this world, most 'heroes' are sponsored by big-name companies for the sake of publicity, and fight using expensive suits of Powered Armor or other variations on Clothes Make the Superman.
 Some of the heroes are good people, others not so much.
 The best example of the latter would be Ankaiser, who once sabotaged the sprinkler system in a burning building full of innocent people, just so he would look more heroic once he caught the criminal that caused the fire.
+As the story progresses, all of the heroes, even Ankaiser, become more genuinely heroic.

 The comic book Capes (a spinoff of Invincible) is about a company of mostly punch-clock superheroes.